RoSchmi/Esp32_Viessm_DatBase_Bridge/README.md

  ### Esp32_Viessm_DatBase_Bridge

+(This App is actually not working since Viessmann changed their API and uri)

 This is an App for an Esp32 Dev Board which retrieves sensor data via the Viessmann Api from the Viessmann Cloud and stores the data in Azure Storage Tables in a special way that they can be graphically visualized as time series graphs with my iPhone App **'Charts4Azure'**.

 ![gallery](https://github.com/RoSchmi/Esp32_Viessm_DatBase_Bridge/blob/master/pictures/Heating_Graph_2.PNG)